-How did the state arrive at its initial budget for the project?The AOC develops each project budget by first determining the building size, site size, and number of parking spaces.
+How did the state arrive at its initial budget for the project?Judicial Council Staff develop each project budget by first determining the building size, site size, and number of parking spaces.
 Then it provides this information to a professional cost estimating firm that creates a hard construction cost for the building and site work.
-To this, the AOC adds all project soft costs, which includes all costs associated with evaluating, selecting, and acquiring a site, analysis required to comply with CEQA, the fee for the architecture and engineering team, geotechnical testing, project management and construction management fees, commissioning fees, and the cost of furniture, fixtures, and equipment.
+To this, the state adds all project soft costs, which includes all costs associated with evaluating, selecting, and acquiring a site, analysis required to comply with CEQA, the fee for the architecture and engineering team, geotechnical testing, project management and construction management fees, commissioning fees, and the cost of furniture, fixtures, and equipment.

 How can the state afford a new courthouse at all, given current state finances?

 To fund desperately needed renovations and repairs, penalty assessments and parking offense penalties were increased, and civil filing fee surcharges were created.
 This ensured a revenue stream to finance courthouse construction and renovations, promising these projects would be paid for from within the court system rather than drawing on the state's General Fund or local taxes.
-Before construction begins, the state will sell lease revenue bonds to finance construction, and once the courthouse is completed and occupied, the same revenue stream will repay those bonds over 35 years.
-This means that funds from other court jurisdictions will support Stanislaus’ critical needs in years to come.
+Once the courthouse is completed and occupied, the same revenue stream will repay those bonds over 35 years.
+This means that funds from other court jurisdictions will support the new Modesto Courthouse in years to come.